Torrez1998/AWS-IAM-PROJECT/README.md

 then launch instance.

 What did we just do?
-The development environment we creeated is where developers write, test, and debug code before it's deployed to production, which is the live environment that your end users can use! that is why we made two instances.
+The development environment we created is where developers write, test, and debug code before it's deployed to production, which is the live environment that your end users can use! that is why we made two instances.

 # Step 2